Will AI Replace My Job in the UAE? What the Data Says for 2026

 Emirates airline uses AI for crew scheduling, optimising thousands of rostering variables at a speed no human team can match.
 ADNOC has published announcements on AI-driven automation in its operations, with applications in predictive maintenance and process optimisation across its energy infrastructure.
 The Abu Dhabi Department of Government Enablement has integrated AI tools into public sector service delivery as part of the broader UAE Smart Government initiative.

-I have seen it in the CVs landing in my inbox.
+I see it in the CVs landing in my inbox.
 I receive CVs from people whose job titles existed five years ago but whose roles have been restructured or eliminated.
 The titles disappear from org charts quietly.
 No announcement.
 Just a reorg, a smaller headcount in the next planning cycle, and new job descriptions that combine what used to be three roles into one.

 The Roles That Have Already Changed in Dubai